 Postdocs are in a unique position where they are both mentees and often mentors to students in their labs.
 We use a curriculum that reflects this dual role available from the University of Wisconsin Center for the Improvement of Mentored Experiences in Research.

-The mentoring sessions last 1.5 hours and will meet once a month in Oct (10/26), Nov (11/29), Jan, Feb, March, and April.
+The mentoring sessions last 1.5 hours and meet once a month from 12-1:30 pm in Oct (10/26), Nov (11/29), Jan, Feb, March, and April.
 Postdocs who complete all 6 sessions over the course of 2 years receive a completion certificate.
 The interactive format consists of faciltator-led workshops where participants work through case studies in small group discussions.
 Each session is led by two facilitators who are either faculty, staff, or postdocs who have completed the program and at least one has received training through the UW-Madison Research Mentoring Core.

 Nineteen postdocs have completed the full course since 2015!
 Here is some of their evaluation and feedback: